Free Hurricane Vacation Protection

-Your reservation must be also paid in full before the hurricane warning is issued by the NHC.
+Your reservation must also be paid in full before the NHC issues the hurricane warning.

-For VillaDirect Vacation Hurricane Protection to be applied, the NHC warning must be issued within 48 hours prior to your arrival.
-Or up to 48 hours before your departure.
+For VillaDirect Vacation Hurricane Protection to be applied, the NHC warning must be issued within 48 hours before your arrival.
+Alternatively, up to 48 hours before your departure.